leebehrens/linux-notes/docs/_notes/date-time-formatting.md

 date: 2022-04-28
 ---

-Changing date and time format to can be quirky.
+Changing date and time format can be quirky.

 I  prefer my system use the following formats:
 - Date: YYYY-MM-DD preferred, with DMY order as a fallback